 “Ehn-ehn o!”
 Bobby objects.
 “Not our wife.
 My wife.”

 She smiles again.
 That virgin smile that makes me look at Bobby with a question in my eyes.
-He reads me well and laughs.
+He reads me and laughs.

 “No mind am,” Shady comments.